bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  4
 ```

-Using the animation-name property alone isn't enough though.
+<p>Using the animation-name property alone isn't enough though.
 You also
 need to declare an animation-duration property and value so that the
-browser knows how long an animation should take to complete.
+browser knows how long an animation should take to complete.</p>

 <h4>Animation Duration, Timing Function, & Delay</h4>

-Once you have declared the animation-name property on an element,
+<p>Once you have declared the animation-name property on an element,
 animations behave similarly to transitions.
 They include a duration,
 timing function, and delay if desired.
 To start, animations need a
 duration declared using the animation-duration property.
 As with
-transitions, the duration may be set in seconds or milliseconds.
+transitions, the duration may be set in seconds or milliseconds.</p>

 ```
  1  .stage:hover .ball {